martijndeh/lego/README.md

 ## Migrations

+To alter your tables you should use migrations.
 To create a migration you can simply invoke `lego migrate:make`.
 This creates an empty migration with an `up` and a `down` method.

-Migrations are executed in a transaction which is passed in both the `up` and `down` method.
+To execute migrations, simply invoke `lego migrate:latest`.
+Migrations are executed in a transaction.
+The transaction is passed as argument in both the `up` and `down` method.

 ```js
 export function up(transaction) {